2019 Update: We're hard at work planning the 13th Annual TMC 5k Night Run, Saturday night, June 1, 2019

 Known as MMD (#meetmedowntown5k), the race has become a city-wide block party, featuring a free children's race, children's activities, a beer garden and food trucks, a beneficiary and vendor expo, rock n' roll bands, and an awesome after-party at iconic Hotel Congress.
 The free beer and after-party ensures lots and lots of fun, while the flat course, thousands of dollars in prize money, and age group awards ensures some serious speed-demon running.
 The first leg of the popular 2018 Gabe Zimmerman Triple Crown, TMC Meet Me Downtown has raised more than $150,000 for local charities over the years.
 The TMC 5k Night Run on Saturday night is part of the SAR 2018 "Running Shop Grand Prix."
 In the meantime, here's a few reminders of how much fun we had in 2018:

 Do you want to be a 2019 vendor or sponsor?
 Vendor and sponsor space is available, so please contact the race director Randy Accetta at firstname.lastname@example.org if you're interested in being part of Tucson's most popular running event

 - Gather a team of 5 or more and save some cash!
-Current pricing is $30 per person for a team of five or more!
+Team pricing discount has passed -- current pricing is $35 per person.

 - The team with the most registrants wins $150 gift card to Hotel Congress for use at The Cup, The Tap Room, or Maynard's, while every team is entered in a raffle for $150 gift card to Hotel Congress.